CabecaoGG/CabecaoGG/README.md

 - 👋 Hi, I’m @CabecaoGG
-- 👀 I’m interested in learning programming as a hobby, not sure what.
+- 👀 I’m interested in learning programming as a hobby.
 - 🌱 I’m currently learning about GitHub
 - 💞️ I’m looking to collaborate on anything my current knowledge level allows me to
 - 📫 How to reach me gfalcao // gmail(dot)com